jecki/DHParser/documentation_src/manuals/transform.rst

 the transformation to make choices depending on the context.
 This said, it sometimes makes sense to deviate from this rule, none the less.

+The just defined function does nothing if the last node in the context-list (which is the node that is just being visited during the tree-traversal and which the transformation-function should operate on) has three or more children.
+If so, it is assumed that the children form a sequence of value interspersed with dyadic operators, e.g. "3 + 4 - 5 + 2".
+These will then be rearranged as (binary) tree assuming that the operators are `left-associative <https://en.wikipedia.org/wiki/Operator_associativity>`_.
+The nodes containing the operators will then be eliminated, but their tag-names will be kept as tag-names of the nodes of the generated tree, so that the tag-name of each node indicates the kind of operator while the children are the argument of the operation.
+For example, ``(expression (NUMBER "4") (PLUS "+") (NUMBER "5"))`` will become ``(PLUS (NUMBER "4") (NUMBER "5"))``.
+Thus, in the resultant abstract syntax tree, the structure of the formula is expressed by the structure of the tree.

-This function can only be meaningfully applied to "term" and "expression"-nodes.
-So we have to split our transformation table up a little bit in order to apply it only to nodes with these tag names::
+The function ``left_associative()`` can only be meaningfully applied to "term" and "expression"-nodes.
+So, we have to split our transformation table up in order to apply it only to nodes with these tag names::

     >>> transformation_table = { "term, expression":